igsr/gca_1000genomes_website/_faq/there-corrupt-file-your-ftp-site.md

 ---
-title: "There is a corrupt file on your ftp site?"
+title: "There is a corrupt file on your ftp site."
 faq_tags:
   - currenttree
   - data-access